hyperledger/aries-rfcs/concepts/0441-present-proof-best-practices/README.md

 ## Summary

-This work prescribes best practices for provers in credential selection (toward proof presentation), and for verifiers in proof acceptance, in fulfilment of the Present Proof protocol [RFC0037](../../features/0037-present-proof/README.md).
+This work prescribes best practices for provers in credential selection (toward proof presentation), for verifiers in proof acceptance, and for both regarding non-revocation interval semantics in fulfilment of the Present Proof protocol [RFC0037](../../features/0037-present-proof/README.md).
 Of particular instance is behaviour against presentation requests and presentations in their various non-revocation interval profiles.

 ## Motivation